jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

 Testing
 *******

-Once programmed and after disconnecting the ESXX programmer, the ESPM is powered through the dVRK Si controller.
+Once programmed and after disconnecting the ESXX programmer, power cycle the dVRK Si controller to load the new firmwares.

 When you power the dVRK controller, its front LEDs (PL, PS, ESPM, COM, 48V and AMP) will flash green from left to right until